zoka/ringMon/README.md

 ringMon monitoring page supports simple chat facility.
 This may be assist remote team members when they work together on the same deplyed application insrance.
-Or it can be just as fun tool to provide bit of social REPL-ing s such as [noirMon](http://noirmon.herokuapp.com/) does.
+Or it can be just a fun tool to provide bit of social REPL-ing, such as [noirMon](http://noirmon.herokuapp.com/) does.

 ## Usage (for local test)